 This is part of the ongoing evolution within the credit union space.
 We’re fortunate in that we have so many great people in credit unions across the country who are wired that way already; they’ve been doing good for others internally and externally since before it was cool.
 And I dig that about them.

-I’m excited to see credit unions all over the United States and world continue to take this stuff to the next level, and ones I love the most are the ones whose goal isn’t just to build a program, per se.
-It’s to encourage an organizational way of life.
+I’m excited to see credit unions all over the United States and world continue to take this stuff to the next level.
+The ones I love the most aren’t the ones whose goal is just to build a program, per se; and it’s certainly not the ones whose goal is just to use doing good as a way to grab headlines.
+It’s the ones whose goal is to encourage an organizational way of life.